The legal requirements for starting a business

 Introduction

-One important thing to remember is that as well as having to comply with the legislation and regulations, these are also in place to protect your business from illegal acts by employees, competitors, customers and suppliers.
+One important thing to remember is that the legislation and regulations are also in place to protect your business from illegal acts by employees, competitors, customers and suppliers.

 Licences

 Depending on the nature of your business, you may need a licence from your local authority.
-Check their websites for full details in your area, but these will include businesses such as: taxis; animal businesses; restaurants/food businesses; tattooists; alcohol sales; hairdressers; street traders; and environmental licences inc. waste disposal, etc.
+Check the York or North Yorkshire council websites for full details in your area, but these will include a variety of businesses, such as: taxi services; animal businesses; restaurants/food businesses; tattooists; alcohol sales; hairdressers and street traders.
+The local authority will also handle environmental licences such as waste disposal.

 Employment